AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 ## Features currently available in Maestro

-The following table illustrates the main features that will be available in Maestro, as well as a timeline of their availability.
+The following table illustrates the main features that will be available in Maestro, and a timeline of their availability.
 The list does not include all features.

 |       Feature                                      |     Available now  |     Available soon   |     In research  |
 |----------------------------------------------------|:-----------------------------:|:--------------------------------:|:----------------:|